 If the answer to any of the above is ‘no’ then it’s time for some additional self-reflection and a visit to your careers service.
 Use our job descriptions to see which roles appeal to you.
 Our article on how it’s never too late to start your job hunt has lots of tips on commencing the serious business of seeking employment and is worth re-reading too.

 Are you simply making too many applications for different types of jobs because you’re in a panic?
 Of course, your odds of finding employment increase if you apply to more recruiters, but only if they’re suitable matches for you and if you set aside a decent amount of time for applying to each.

 Don’t forget, most university careers services will continue to support alumni after graduation.
-The face-to-face careers advice offered by the likes of the University of Exeter, University of Sheffield and University of Bristol guarantee access to face-to-face careers advice for their students three years after graduating may not be available at the moment due to social distancing measures, but in the meantime this will be provided virtually.
+The face-to-face careers advice offered by the likes of the University of Exeter, University of Sheffield and University of Bristol three years after graduating may not be available at the moment due to social distancing measures, but in the meantime this will be provided virtually.

 Do you need to top up your work experience?

 Do you have the right experience for the job?
 Again, ask a careers adviser or try and find someone within your chosen industry who can give you honest and constructive feedback.

 Read our advice on the top 10 skills that’ll get you a job when you graduate.
 Match those skills against the jobs you’ve applied to that most interested you.
 Don’t just rely on re-reading the job adverts.

 Re-read the recruiters’ websites and news reports about them to find evidence of those work-related skills in use.

 Next, create a short-list of must-have skills for the jobs you want and then write a list of every time in the past few years that you’ve demonstrated these abilities.